IN THIS LESSON

 Another common instruction is the stop order, which becomes active only once the option reaches a certain trigger price.
 Stop orders are typically used to cap potential losses, automatically closing a position if the market turns against the trader.
 Unlike limit orders, once activated, stop orders execute as market orders, which means the final price may differ from the stop level.
 A variation is the stop-limit order, which also activates once a stop price is reached but will only execute at the specified limit price or better.
 This prevents the order from being filled at an unfavorable price, but it also introduces the risk that the order may not be executed at all if the market moves past the limit level too quickly.

 Orders can also carry different time conditions.
 A day order is valid only for the trading day on which it is placed and is canceled if not filled by the close.
 A good-’til-date (GTD) order remains active until a specific date chosen by the trader, while a good-’til-canceled (GTC) order stays open until it is either executed or manually withdrawn.
-Traders may also add instructions such as all-or-none, which requires that the entire order be filled under the given conditions, otherwise nothing is executed.
+Traders may also add instructions such as all-or-none (AON), which requires that the entire order be filled under the given conditions; otherwise, nothing is executed.
 Without such an instruction, it is possible to receive a partial fill, where only part of the order is matched.
-Since prices in financial markets can shift rapidly, these distinctions matter—having the right order type in place ensures that quick changes in price work to the trader’s advantage rather than against them.

 For those who want greater control, many brokers also provide advanced order types.
 Among these are contingent orders, which are executed only if the underlying asset reaches a particular price level.
 These resemble stop orders but are designed to hinge on the behavior of the underlying rather than the option itself.
 Another variation is the trailing stop order, which begins like a stop but adjusts dynamically as the market moves in the trader’s favor.
 By setting a trailing percentage or dollar amount, the stop price follows the option higher (or lower, depending on the position), locking in gains while still giving room for the position to appreciate further.

 Other specialized structures include one-cancels-other (OCO) orders, where two linked orders are placed simultaneously but only one will survive.
 If one is triggered, the other is automatically canceled, allowing traders to set both a profit-taking level and a stop-loss level without risking double execution.
 There are also one-triggers-other (OTO) orders, where the execution of a primary order immediately activates a secondary one.
-For example, closing a position with a stop could simultaneously open a new one in the opposite direction.
-These advanced order types give traders the flexibility to manage risk and opportunity with greater precision, making them valuable tools for anyone pursuing more active or complex strategies.
+These advanced order types give traders the flexibility to manage risk and opportunity with greater precision.

 Marking to Market and Margin

 At the close of every trading day, the clearinghouse performs a process known as marking to market.
 Each account is evaluated in light of the day’s closing prices to verify whether sufficient margin remains to support its open positions.
 If the account meets requirements, positions carry forward into the next session without interruption.
 If it does not, the broker issues a margin call, demanding additional funds be deposited.
-Failure to respond typically results in the forced liquidation of positions, ensuring that the system remains solvent and that no party’s losses can cascade into the broader market.
+Failure to respond typically results in the forced liquidation of positions, ensuring that the system remains solvent.

 Moneyness